 What can we learn more from the asymmetrical energy distribution (see part 1), besides the interesting fact that particles moving at 25 °C do not have enough energy to drive biochemical reactions?

-Life makes a – Maxwell-Boltzmann –jump during spring season.
+Life makes a – Maxwell-Boltzmann –jump in spring.

 Shifting the temperature up and down (left and right in the video) is not a simple linear process.
 Increasing the temperature leads to a sudden – non linear – increase in hot particles, that have enough energy to participate in chemical reactions and vice versa.
 This observation aligns with the lively activity we see in nature when temperatures go up a bit in Spring, or when climate researchers warn us that even a small increase in temperature can have a substantial impact on our planet or when we experience a fever, marked by a small change in our bodies temperature.
 So how do we relate this to bread?

 Well, our bread dough is also alive.
 Gluten and starch form an organ-like texture.
-In combination with yeast, bacteria and water the dough is transformed into a lively body that is very sensitive to temperature and biochemical conditions, very similar to the ones governing our entire planet.
+In combination with yeast, bacteria and water the dough is transformed into a body that is very sensitive to temperature and biochemical conditions, very similar to the ones governing our own body and all life on our planet.

 Enzymes play a key role in life

 Have you ever wondered what Shakespeare’s dreams were made of?
-From enzymes of course, large molecules that give meaningless molecular vibrations and collisions direction by transforming them into a chemically meaningful bond.
+From enzymes of course, large molecules that give meaningless molecular vibrations and collisions a dream like direction by transforming them into a chemically “meaningful” bond.
 Enzymes play a key role in life and it will not surprise you that they also play an important role in the making of bread.
 Enzymes are relatively large proteins, a kind of ingenious complex machines.
-They help break and form chemical bonds and have extremely specific binding areas for target molecules.
+They help break and form chemical bonds using very specific binding areas for target molecules.

-In line with Sadoways lecture we are interested where these nano machines get their energy from.
+In line with Sadoways lecture we are interested where these molecular machines get their energy from.

-The asymmetrical Maxwell-Boltzmann distribution has a particular energy balance, which seems to fit remarkably well with the biochemical enzymatic reaction path, that involves both low and high interaction energies.
-Note that too many hot particles (too warm temperatures) would actually overcook life’s delicate thermal aqueous balance.
-Perhaps it’s this delicate balance of life (equilibrium) between many cold and less hot particles that actually allows enzymes to promote life and complexity at moderate temperatures.
+The asymmetrical Maxwell-Boltzmann distribution has a particular energy balance, which seems to fit with the biochemical enzymatic reaction path, that involves both low and high interaction energies.
+Note that too many hot particles (too warm temperatures) would actually overcook life’s delicate thermal balance.
+Perhaps it’s this delicate equilibrium between many cold and less hot particles that actually allows enzymes to promote life at moderate temperatures.